With Session Reports we want to get closer to a format called Session-Based testing, a format developed by James Bach.

 In the Session Report form, please fill in the text field by answering the given question - include all relevant details but try to be as precise as possible as there is a character limit.
 A possible question for the Session Report could be:

-What did you think about the User Experience?
+What do you think about the User Experience of this product?

-After filling in the text field of your Session Report, please click the 'Submit and finish testing' button to submit your Session Report.
+After filling in the text field of your Session Report, please click the 'Submit' button to submit your Session Report.

 Did this answer your question?